 - Assistant Professor, English

 Laura Proszak joined the Department of Literature and Language in 2019 as an Assistant Professor of English and Composition Coordinator.
 Laura holds a Ph.D. in English – Rhetoric and Composition from Northeastern University and a BA and MA from Tulane University.
 She also holds certifications in Teaching English as a Foreign Language and Archival Studies and Digital Humanities.
 Laura teaches first-year composition and upper-level writing and rhetoric courses.
-Laura's research centers on rhetorical education, embodied and material rhetorics, cultural rhetorics, and archival studies.
-Her current research project examines rhetorical education for children of immigrants at a late nineteenth- and early twentieth-century manual training school in Boston.
+Laura's research centers on composition pedagogy, rhetorical education, embodied and material rhetorics, cultural rhetorics, and archival studies.
+Her current research project examines rhetorical education at late nineteenth- and early twentieth-century manual training schools in Boston and New York.

 Ph.D., Northeastern University